OpsTrail/Kubernetes-Essentials/Section 12/MonitoringSetup/commands.md

 - **For the demo I am using the below dashboards:**
 - 8171 - nodes metrics
 - 741 - deployments metrics

+So this was the overall setup of Prom and grafan i hope you got the understanding.
+At the same time, I hope you have an overall understanding of the Kubernetes concept we discussed so far throughout the course.
+I wish you good luck.